sanekgusev/SGUnretainedObjectProxy/README.md

 SGUnretainedObjectProxy
 =======================

-An NSProxy subclass that can be used to wrap an object and prevent it from being retained
+An all-forwarding NSProxy subclass that can be used to wrap an object and prevent it from being retained.
+Ever.